-Many of these tracks were used by groups travelling from the east coast, or from the North Island, to collect pounamu (greenstone) on the West Coast.
-They normally ascended along one of the rivers that drained the Southern Alps, and then crossed a pass to another valley.
+Many of these tracks were used by groups travelling from the east coast or the North Island to collect pounamu (greenstone) on the West Coast.
+They normally moved along one of the rivers that drained the Southern Alps, and then crossed a pass to another valley.
 Some routes down the coasts were also used for carrying trade items, especially foods that were exchanged with South Island tribes.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.

 Source: Barry Brailsford, Greenstone trails: the Maori and pounamu.
 2nd ed.
 Hamilton: Stoneprint, 1996